ATwice291/opir1/README.md

 # Orange Pi R1 Yocto experiments

-This repository contains a custom Yocto Project for Orange Pi R1
+This repository contains a custom Yocto Project for Orange Pi R1, and Weather station - simple QML project for this board

-# SPI LCD ST7735 branch

-This branch demonstrates how to drive an SPI LCD (ST7735) with this project.

 Here is how to connect the display to the board: